From the Coordinator

 "Why take Honors?
 Isn’t it harder?
 Or more work?
-Won’t it wreck my GPA?"
+Will it wreck my GPA?"

-The reality is that the University Honors Program (UHP) at Northeastern Illinois University is based on quality rather than quantity.
-In other words, the amount of work in the UHP General Education/University Core Curriculum classes is comparable to that in non-Honors courses.
-The difference is the opportunity to participate with other bright and motivated students in small classes taught by some of the finest professors at Northeastern.
-Honors courses also provide students with opportunities to discuss and analyze subject matter in much more depth and with much greater individualized attention.
+The truth is that the foundation of the University Honors Program (UHP) is on quality rather than quantity.
+In other words, the amount of work in the UHP General Education/University Core Curriculum classes is similar to that in non-Honors GenEd courses.
+The difference is the UHP GenEd classes are small (normally 12 or fewer Honors students), limited to bright and motivated students, and taught by some of the finest professors at Northeastern.
+In these classes, Honors students get more personalized attention and have more opportunities to discuss and analyze subject matter in much more depth.

 - Access to UHP-only scholarships